McCloudS/subgen/README.md

 * Cleaner implementation in a different language.
 Python isn't the best for this particular implementation, but I wanted to learn it
 * Whisper (.cpp) has the ability to translate a good chunk of languages into english.
 I didn't explore this.
 I'm not sure what this looks like with bi-lingual shows like Acapulco.

 Will I update or maintain this?
 Likely not.
 I built this for my own use, and will fix and push issues that directly impact my own usage.
-Unfortunately, I don't have the time or expertise to manage an active project like this.
+Unfortunately, I don't have the time or expertise to manage a project like this.

 # Additional reading: